 If a measure passes, verification may be demanded to insure the presence of all who were recorded as voting for it.
 A statute prohibits a member's switch from being voted by anyone who is not a member of the House.
 However, members sometimes leave the floor after voting their switches.
 While verification is taking place, any member can announce his or her presence on the floor and be verified as having voted.
-The presence of all who were recorded by anyone who is not a member of the House.
-The presence of all who were recorded by anyone who is not a member of the House.
-The presence of all who were recorded by anyone who is not a member of the House.
-The presence of all who were recorded by anyone who is not a member of the House.
-The presence of all who were recorded by anyone who is not a member of the House.
-The presence of all who were recorded by anyone who is not a member of the House.
-The presence of the House is not a member of the House.
-The presence of the House is not a member of the House is not a member debate [for example]
+17